 Branches of Legislation: Senate and National Assembly

-The federal government is composed of two chambers: the Senate, which serves as the upper house, and the National Assembly, which serves as the lower house.
-As per Article 50 of the Constitution, the National Assembly, the Senate, and the president collectively form a body called the Majlis e Shoora (Council of Advisers).
+The federal government consists of two chambers: the Senate, functioning as the upper house, and the National Assembly, acting as the lower house.
+According to Article 50 of the Constitution, the National Assembly, the Senate, and the president jointly constitute an entity known as the Majlis e Shoora (Council of Advisers).
+The democracy of Pakistan is devoid of a recall mechanism.

-Pakistan’s democracy lacks a recall method.
-Nevertheless, past governments have faced allegations of corruption, leading to their dismissal under the president’s use of Article 58 of the Constitution.
-The thirteenth Amendment removed the president’s power to dismiss the Prime Minister and dissolve the National Assembly, but the Seventeenth Amendment partially restored this authority.
+Nonetheless, previous administrations have encountered accusations of corruption, resulting in their removal through the president’s invocation of Article 58 of the Constitution.
+The Thirteenth Amendment eliminated the president’s ability to fire the Prime Minister and dissolve the National Assembly, although the Seventeenth Amendment partially reinstated this power.

 Branches of Legislation